 A printed circuit board or a PCB can provide mechanical support to electronically connected electronic parts of a device using traces etched using copper sheets, conductive pathways, etc., laminated on a non-conductive substrate nature.
 Usually, there are preset IPC organization standards that help design the PCB layout, maintain a certain level of quality, and follow a proper assembly pattern accepted by the industry.
 PCBs usually follow the IPC 2221A standard in terms of design and quality control, and it is the same for any material the PCB is made with.
 An insulator is a prime component of any PCB, which is home to various layers of materials attached to the insulator itself.
 All these layers act as a form of grounding to the entire PCB.
 Now coming to the copper traces – they are created either by the mechanical laying of individual lines or by applying a copper coat to the entire board and stripping away what is left after your work is done.
 The second process is much more efficient, as this ensures that you have the exact amount of copper traces required on the PCB for connecting electronic components.

-I bet you face lots of problems in design process where you simply need to test power supply, or LED by providing/drawing constant current regardless to voltage change.
-Such device is called a dummy load.
-You can find lots of DIY dummy load projects and we won’t be talking about commercial ones right now.
+I bet you face many problems in the design process where you need to test the power supply or LED by providing/drawing constant current regardless of voltage change.
+Such a device is called a dummy load.
+You can find lots of DIY dummy load projects, and we won’t be talking about commercial ones right now.
 Nick found out that most DIY dummy loads tend to be complicated or unavailable.
-So without struggling he decided to start his own simple and reliable load.
-He wanted it to be simple, self powered and indestructible.
-Indestructible means that it won’t burn in voltage range up to 30V.
-With BTS141 FET this became possible as it has built in over-current and over-voltage protection built in.
-Controlling is done with simple potentiometer attached to operational amplifier positive input.
-Negative input is connected from current sense resistor.
-The project is OSHW which can be found on github as re:load. [source]
+So without struggling, he decided to start his own simple and reliable load.
+He wanted it to be simple, self-powered, and indestructible.
+Indestructible means that it won’t burn in a voltage range up to 30V.
+With BTS141 FET this became possible as it has built-in over-current and over-voltage protection built-in.
+Controlling is done with a simple potentiometer attached to operational amplifier positive input.
+Negative input is connected to the current sense resistor.
+The project is OSHW which can be found on Github as re:load. [source]

 Sometimes it is better to see one time than try to imagine things – especially in electronics.
-When trying to design something in electronics, probably it is a best way to take some sort of circuit simulator and make a simple model of it to see how it works before putting in to real worlds design.
-If you want to make quite complex circuit simulations, you probably should choose professional Spice based electronic circuit simulation tools.
-But what if you need a simple “pocket sized„ simulator that would remind you simple basics how circuits work, how current flows in one or another situation.
-For this you should try this Java based circuit simulator.
-IT can be run directly on the web page or downloaded and started locally.
-It takes very little space, but has many useful features including: Lots of premade circuits that are ready to run; Customizable animated simulation where you can select current speed, simulation speed or other specific parameters; Scope views; Ability to build your own circuits.
-Of course it can’t beat the real simulators, but can serve as quick checklist on how things work.
-This java based circuit simulator seems to be updated constantly with new…
+When designing something in electronics, it is probably the best way to take some circuit simulator and make a simple model see how it works before putting it into real worlds design.
+If you want to create complex circuit simulations, you probably should choose professional Spice based electronic circuit simulation tools.
+But what if you need a simple “pocket-sized„ simulator that would remind you of simple basics of how circuits work, how current flows in one or another situation.
+For this, you should try this Java-based circuit simulator.